jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --

 The king raises his standard at Nottingham.
 Most lords ride to him and their tenant farmers follow.
-The merchants and craftsmen of the south build their army.
-The country is at civil war.
-Royalist versus Parliamentarians.
+The merchants and craftsmen of the south build their own army.
+The country is at civil war; Royalist versus Parliamentarians.
 Both sides have the same food, equipment, weapons.
 One side organises by lordship, bloodline, and obligation.
 The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
-Nine years of many fields untilled.
+Nine years of war.
+Many fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-Over a hundred thousand non-combats are dead.
+Over a hundred thousand non-combats die.

 Parliament wins.
 Charles in prison.

 He secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
 Granaries dwindle.
 An old realm answering for a king the new country is done with.

 The Scottish army marches south.
+Irish Catholics join them.

 Parliament is waiting with their now veteran New Model Army.